LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

 Gateway nodes provide the connectivity between resources networks within a network community and MAY provide connectivity between networks in different communities.
 *NB*: A gateway node that provides an intra-community network gateway is undifferentiated from one that provides an inter-community network gateway.

-A network community SHALL be described using the `Network Community Description Data Model <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.uthscj877bjr>`_.
+A network community SHALL be described using the :ref:`Network Community Description Data Model <Network Community Description Data Model>`.
 Only the owner of a network community description MAY change the description.
 Certain attributes of the network community description are immutable.
 *NB*: These are security constraints.